nimaaskarian/calcurse-jalali/README.md

 Of course, there are numerous other contributors.
 Check the Git commit log and the `Thanks` section in the manual for a list of people who have contributed by reporting bugs, sending fixes, or suggesting improvements.

+### calcurse-jalali
+calcurse-jalali and its patches are written and maintained by [Nima Askarian](https://github.com/nimaaskarian) in 2024-2025, and distributed under BSD-2-Clause license (same license as calcurse as of now).

 ## Contributing and Donations